ch2isk4kos/top-5-ranker/T5DOA_NOTES.md

 category has_many :rankings

 user has_many :rankings
-user has_many :comments, through: :rankings
+user has_many :categories, through: :rankings

 ranking belongs_to :user
 ranking belongs_to :category

+player belongs_to :rankings
 player belongs_to :team
-player has_many :rankings
-player has_many :categories, through: :rankings

 team has_many :players